gtarnaras/blog/_posts/2022-12-09-SSL-debugging-java-apps.md

 # Intro

-I am not sure if you guys have a list of "favorite worst problems" to deal with, but SSL exceptions have a place near the top of my list.
+Certificate issues are difficult to troubleshoot and logs are quite often cryptic and do not contribure towards the problem resolution.

-Certificate issues are difficult to troubleshoot and logs are often quite cryptic and do not help with the problem resolution.
-That said, each time I see the exception below I know that fun times are ahead!
+That said, every time I see the exception below I know that fun times are ahead!

 ```
 caused by: javax.net.ssl.SSLHandshakeException: sun.security.validator.ValidatorException: